-The following information is from Wikipedia, the free encyclopedia and serves as a basic history lesson on Linux, Open Source, GPL and the Linux Kernel.
+The following information is from Wikipedia and serves as a basic history lesson on Linux, Open Source, GPL and the Linux Kernel.

 What is Linux?

 According to Wikipedia, Linux is a generic term referring to Unix-like computer operating systems based on the Linux kernel.
 Development is one of the most prominent examples of free and Open Source software collaboration; typically all the underlying source code can be used, freely modified, and redistributed, both commercially and non-commercially, by anyone under the terms of the GNU GPL.